 It will be the applicants’ responsibility to describe the project they propose to engage in, the time they will devote, and a budget for supplies necessary for the project.
 In addition, applicants are expected to provide a letter or email of support from the nonprofit organization(s) they have chosen to host the project.
 The letter of support should be submitted with the application and demonstrate the nonprofit’s interest in supporting the artist’s proposal should the artist be awarded a grant.
 Finally, applicants will be asked to submit a resume of their art experience and references with the application.

 Interview: Based on the written application, the Foundation will select finalists for the consequent interview phase.
 Artist proposals, plans, and budgets will be reviewed in more depth during the interview.
 Finalists may be asked to present samples of their work in advance of the interview.
-Finalists are often asked to follow up on one or more items after the interview, before the Foundation makes a final decision about awarding an Artist Outreach grant.
+Finalists are often asked to follow up on one or more items after the interview, before the Foundation makes a final decision about awarding an Artist Outreach stipend.

 6. SUMMARY OF CRITERIA FOR ELIGIBILITY